mstorresh/GD-QST/README.md

 The notebooks in the `examples` folder are tutorials on how to do the quantum state tomography with the different methods of gradient descent.

 The `data_and_paper-plots` folder contains a Jupyter Notebook (`.ipynb`) that runs the methods used to generate the plots presented in the paper, along with a ZIP file containing the corresponding data.

+## 🔹 Installation

+Install the package directly from GitHub: